-Last week’s economic reports included readings from Case-Shiller housing market indices and data released on new and pending home sales.
-Weekly releases on mortgage rates and first-time unemployment claims along with the Consumer Sentiment Index for June were also posted.
+Last week’s economic releases included readings from Case-Shiller on home prices, pending home sales and consumer sentiment.
+Weekly readings on mortgage rates and first-time jobless claims were also released.

 While the weather is still pleasant this fall, it can be a good idea to plan ahead for early spring blooms.
 Trim shrubbery, plant bulbs, install new edging or add whimsical garden accessories to assure that when spring rolls around you’ll have something attractive to look at.
 Getting creative now will boost your spirits when winter seems to last longer than it should!

 What are some of the most important factors that buyers take into consideration when looking for a new home?
 There are the obvious things like price, square footage, location and lot size.
 Those are the basics.
 Other things that are often weighed are garage size, how updated the kitchen and baths are and whether or not the basement is finished.

 In the past, you’ve likely read about how the Millennial generation is opting to rent rather than buy property.
 While this still holds true for many Millennials, the fact is that a growing number of this generation is making the leap into buying.

 The housing market has been trending in a positive direction and economic indicators point to new home construction going vertical.

 Last week’s economic readings included reports on sales of new and previously-owned homes, and weekly reports on mortgage rates and first-time jobless claims.

 Homeowners are well aware that peripheral costs swell over time and can put a strain on incomes.
 Utility bills increase, home insurance creeps up annually and taxes rise with the cost of schools and road repair.